HathorNetwork/hathor-wallet-headless/ATOMIC_SWAP.md

 - change_address
     - Use this address for change where needed (e.g. sending 10 HTR but the UTXO has 15, a change output will be generated)
     - If not present, an address from the caller wallet will be used.
-- send_tokens
+- send
-  - Will add inputs with the amount of tokens specified, may add a change output if needed.
+  - Used to add inputs to the swap, may add a change output if needed
+  - properties:
+    - tokens
+      - Used to specify the tokens to send.
-  - An array of objects with:
+      - Is an array of objects with properties:
-    - value
+        - value: number of tokens to send
-    - token: If not present will default to 00 (HTR)
+        - token: Token UID, if not present will default to 00 (HTR)
+    - utxos
+      - optional, select tokens ONLY from these utxos instead of the available wallet utxos.
+      - properties:
+        - txId: transaction id of the utxo
+        - index: number
-- receive_tokens
+- receive
-  - Will add outputs with the amount of tokens specified.
+  - Used to add outputs to the swap.
+  - properties:
+    - tokens
+      - Used to specify the output tokens.
-  - An array of objects with:
+      - Is an array of objects with properties:
-    - value
+        - value: number of tokens to send
-    - token: If not present will default to 00 (HTR)
+        - token: Token UID, if not present will default to 00 (HTR)
         - timelock: If not present, the output will not be timelocked
         - address: If not present, an address from the caller wallet will be chosen
-- inputs
-  - Will add the specified inputs.
-  - An array of objects with:
-    - txId
-    - index
-- outputs
-  - Will add the specified outputs.
-  - An array of objects with:
-    - address
-    - value
-    - token: If not present, will default to 00 (HTR)
-    - timelock: If not present, the output will not be timelocked
 - lock
   - Optional, useful for development and "simulations", will be explained on it's own section.

 All `value`'s are integers with the value in cents, i.e. 123 HTR means 1.23 HTR.